 What Is A Digital Magnifier?

-The magnifier that I previously owned was the first generation of the Ruby made by Freedom Scientific (Freedom Scientific Ruby Handheld Magnifier 1st generation).
-It was amazing for short periods of time, but in my experience the battery life was disappointing, and because it charged with one of those round DC chargers rather than something like micro or even mini USB, I found it inconvenient to carry a charger with me all the time.
-You can find the Ruby for under $300USD now though, so it certainly could be worth checking out if you need something in that price range.
+The magnifier that I previously owned was the first generation of the Ruby made by Freedom Scientific.
+It was amazing for short periods of time, but in my experience the battery life was disappointing.
+Because it charged with one of those round DC chargers rather than something like micro USB or USB C, I found it inconvenient to carry a charger with me all the time.

 What’s in the Box?